futureverse/future.p2p/README.md

 After this, 'bob', 'carol', 'diana', and 'alice' can use and share their R compute resources.
-This 'alice/p2p' cluster is available as long as the above R functions of 'alice' is running.
+This 'alice/p2p' cluster is available as long as the above R function of 'alice' is running.

 A future P2P cluster can be launched from anywhere in the world, and it does not have to on a machine where 'alice' runs their own R